 For many years Safety Dimensions has specialised in working with power, telecommunications and energy companies.
 The energy and services industry has been a well established leader in ensuring safety is part of their business and has invested heavily to ensure all tasks are managed safely.
 Despite all of the efforts, many groups turn to Safety Dimensions once the LTI graph starts to plateau or they need the next wave of best practice thinking.

-Safety Dimensions uses process to uncover current issues and encourages each leader to discover what they can do about it – in ways that are fresh, new and easy to apply.
+Safety Dimensions uses processes to uncover current issues and encourages each leader to discover what they can do about it – in ways that are fresh, new and easy to apply.
 This approach has earned us ‘preferred supplier’ status with many energy and services groups.

 INFRASTRUCTURE & GOVERNMENT